 In partnership with Renew Indianapolis, a return-on-investment and comprehensive performance analysis for the Monon16 neighborhoods was conducted, evaluating the outcomes defined for the Lift Indy funding and programming.
 The overall ROI on homes and lots was a tremendous gain for the area.

-Market demand for entrepreneurial space, programming, resources, and target users
+Market demand for innovation space, programming, resources, and target users

 Industry and community asset marketing